whwlstn/neural_network_learning/README.md

 # neural_network_learning
-project for SIAM mentorship program
+This is the repository for the project for SIAM mentorship program